jpreardon/flickr-wp-upload/worklog.md

 # Worklog

+## 2019-02-15

+Before I go much further, I want to set up a test environment rather than subjecting my personal site to the abuse repeatedly uploading and deleting images...

+- Create a copy of my site
+  - Database
+  - Files
+- Create a test set of images and JSON files (instead of trying to upload 2000 pictures every time)
+- Modify script to take a directory name and attempt to upload everything in it.
+- Log file name, the uploaded URL, and (wordpress) image ID to upload.log file.
+- **Problem**: Many images are not rotated properly.
+I have a feeling this might require manual intervention. :(

 ## 2019-02-12

 - Spent time trying to install python packages (I want requests).
 I tried just putting the requests directory here, but there are a lot of dependencies.